elena5875/project5_cherryleaves/README.md

        4. I have encountered Error R14(memory quota exceed).
 I seems that my memory qouta for this app is about to exceed its limit.
 However, the website is still functioning properly.
 I need to to create a monitor performance or upgrade my heroku dyno.
 For now I will not change anything unless during testing the website would crash.

+       5. Outdated Version of the Heroku.
+I am currently using a soon to be outdated version of the Heroku which is Heroku 20.
+However, if I upgrade my heroku app the ML app will not work due to many applications will not run properly.
+For now I am using this outdated app and hopefully will run during evaluation.

 ## Deployment

 ### Streamlit